backstage/backstage/.changeset/wise-camels-run.md

 Another change that will speed up test execution is that the transformer for `.esm.js` files has been switched.
 It used to be an ESM transformer based on Babel, but it is also done by sucrase now since it is significantly faster.

 The changes above are not strictly breaking as all tests should still work.
 It may however cause excessive slowdowns in projects that have configured custom transforms in the `jest` field within `package.json` files.
 In this case it is either best to consider removing the custom transforms, or overriding the `transformIgnorePatterns` to instead use Jest's default `'/node_modules/'` pattern.

+This change also removes the `@backstage/cli/config/jestEsmTransform.js` transform, which can be replaced by using the `@backstage/cli/config/sucraseEsmTransform.js` transform instead.